BerkT2/Ebury/README.md

 ## Additional
 -Test classes are created for the NewTradeController.apxc class.
 Because the method containing the callout cannot be tested, a fake mockup class is created with the name API_ResponseMock.
 With the help of API_ResponseMock test coverage for NewTradeController.apxc is 100%.
 -The code contains comments on every method and on the component, explainig what was intended.
 -The code has been built in a way that future changes won't effect it.
 (Such as the currency system mentioned in REQ4.
+The code was also written in a way to increase optimization.
 -Code of the table if it was built with lightning:datatable

 CMP: